College Avenue Protected Cycling

 How wide will the cycle tracks and protected bike lanes be?
 Will they be wide enough to allow safe passing and for 2 cyclists to ride abreast?

-CTrain232 asked 7 months ago
+CTrain232 asked about 1 year ago

 Hey there, thanks for your question.
 In most places the bike paths in the project area will be 2.0 meters wide.
 This should permit users to safely pass one another.
 In some sections where pedestrian interactions are more likely to occur, the paths will narrow to 1.5 or even 1.2 meters to help remind cyclists to slow down and yield the right of way.